aavegotchi/ghst-staking/README.md

 This diamond is using a new kind of contract storage pattern dubbed 'AppStorage'.
 A single struct state variable of type `AppStorage` is defined and used in `GHSTStakingDiamond` and in the `StakingFacet` and `TicketsFacet` facets.
 This struct state variable is the primary mechanism to share state variables for the main application functionality.
 Diamond storage is used for diamond specific functionality and for contract ownership/admin functionality.

-This diamond uses a direct copy of the current diamond implementation from the [diamond-2](https://github.com/mudgen/diamond-2) repository without change.
+This diamond uses a direct copy of the current diamond implementation from the [diamond-2](https://github.com/mudgen/diamond-2) repository.

 ### On Kovan Testnet